15Max/AEMutSigExtraction/README.md

 # Autoencoders for mutational signatures extraction

-## Introduction (M)
+## Introduction
 - What are mutational signatures? (problem statement)
 - Goal of the project
 -Index of contents with motivation for each section

 Mutational signatures are distinct patterns of mutations that result from specific biological processes or external environmental factors.

+When we refer to mutations, we mean changes in the DNA sequence of an allele—one of the two copies of a gene that we inherit from our parents.

+When analyzing mutations in normal tissue, we compare them to the reference genome, which represents the most common sequence of the human genome.
+Mutations can be classified into two main categories:

+- **Germline mutations**: Inherited from our parents and present in every cell of the body.
+- **Somatic mutations**: Acquired during a person’s lifetime and not inherited.
+Since cancer is driven by the accumulation of mutations, identifying common patterns across different patients is crucial for understanding tumor development.

-When we refer to mutations we are talking about changes in the DNA sequence of a cell that can be caused by different factors, including environmental exposures, defective DNA repair mechanisms, endogenous (internal) processes or even inherited from our parents.
+In mutational signature analysis, we specifically focus on somatic mutations, which arise during a patient’s lifetime rather than being inherited.
+These mutations can be caused by different factors, including environmental exposures, defective DNA repair mechanisms or endogenous (internal) processes.

-Some of these mutations can be linked to the development of cancer.
-This is why we are interested in identifyng common patterns of mutations that can help us understand the underlying factors that lead to cancer.
+Mutational processes can be broadly classified into two categories:
+- **Endogenous mutational processes** (e.g. DNA replication errors, defective DNA repair mechanisms)
+- **Exogenous mutational processes** (e.g. exposure to ultraviolet light, tobacco smoke)

+Understanding mutational signatures is particularly useful for devising personalized patient treatment, as different mutations are linked to specific causes of tumorigenesis.
-Mutational signatues are
+### Mutational contexts
+In this project we'll focus on the analysis of single base substitutions (SBS), which involve the mutation of a single nucleotide in the DNA sequence within a specific context.
+The context refers to the bases immediately before and after the mutated base.

+If two consecutive bases are mutated, we refer to them as double base substitutions (DBSs).
+Other types of mutations, such as insertions and deletions (indels), exist but will not be considered in this project.

+Single base substitutions can be classified into six types, depending on the type of base substitution:
+- C>A (cytosine to adenine)
+- C>G (cytosine to guanine)
+- C>T (cytosine to thymine)
+- T>A (thymine to adenine)
+- T>C (thymine to cytosine)
+- T>G (thymine to guanine)
+The context of a mutation is crucial, as the surrounding bases can influence the likelihood of a mutation occurring.
+This results in 96 possible combinations (6 types of base substitutions x 4 possible bases before x 4 possible bases after the mutated base).
+Thus, an SBS mutation is classified based on its specific trinucleotide context.

+...

+Mutational signatures are typically represented as a matrix, where each row corresponds to a specific type of mutation and each column represents a specific type of base substitution.
+The values in the matrix indicate the frequency of each mutation type in the dataset.

+### Project overview

 ## Data (M)
 - Description of the data